 - We will lead an end to ALS/MND.

-These principles have guided Sandy’s own battle with ALS.
-When discussing her diagnosis, she emphasizes demanding a seat at the table before decisions are made in drug trial design, research, healthcare policy, or anything else affecting her care.
-All of this is summed up in her slogan: There will be nothing about us, without us.
+These principles guided Sandy’s own battle with ALS.
+When discussing her diagnosis, she emphasized demanding a seat at the table before decisions are made in drug trial design, research, healthcare policy, or anything else affecting her care.
+All of this was summed up in her slogan: There will be nothing about us, without us.

 Creating Standards for ALS Patient-Centric Trials

-Sandy currently serves as the chair of the Clinical Trials Team at I AM ALS.
+Before her passing, Sandy served as the chair of the Clinical Trials Team at I AM ALS.
 This team works directly with researchers, government agencies, and drug sponsors to ensure access, efficiency, and humaneness of ALS therapy development and approval.
 They also collect and distribute information regarding clinical trials and the latest research to the ALS community.

 One of the biggest accomplishments of the Clinical Trials Team was the creation of the Patient-Centric Trial Design (PaCTD) rating system.
 This 5-star rating system evaluates trials based on certain design elements in three key areas: optimizing access to investigational therapies, advancing science quickly, and being patient-friendly.